Ku Klux Klan: National changes and historiography

-In 1939, after experiencing several years of decline due to the Great Depression, the Imperial Wizard Hiram Wesley Evans sold the national organization to James A. Colescott, an Indiana veterinary physician, and Samuel Green, an Atlanta obstetrician.
-They could not revive the Klan's declining membership.
-In 1944, the Internal Revenue Service filed a lien for $685,000 in back taxes against the Klan, and Colescott dissolved the organization by decree on April 23 of that year.
-Local Klan groups closed down over the following years.
+In 1939, after several years of decline brought on by the Great Depression, Imperial Wizard Hiram Wesley Evans sold the national Klan organization to James A. Colescott, an Indiana veterinarian, and Samuel Green, an Atlanta obstetrician.
+They were unable to reverse the Klan's shrinking membership.
+In 1944, the Internal Revenue Service filed a lien for $685,000 in back taxes against the organization, and Colescott dissolved the national Klan by decree on April 23 of that year.
+Many local chapters continued to close years later.

-After World War II, the folklorist and author Stetson Kennedy infiltrated the Klan; he provided internal data to media and law enforcement agencies.
-He also provided secret code words to the writers of the Superman radio program, resulting in episodes in which Superman took on a thinly disguised version of the KKK.
-Kennedy stripped away the Klan's mystique and trivialized its rituals and code words, which may have contributed to the decline in Klan recruiting and membership.
-In the 1950s Kennedy wrote a bestselling book about his experiences, which further damaged the Klan.
+After World War II, American author Stetson Kennedy infiltrated the Klan and provided internal information to journalists and law enforcement agencies.
+He also supplied secret code words and ritual details to writers of the Superman radio program, leading to episodes in which Superman confronted a thinly disguised version of the Klan.
+By exposing and trivializing the group's rituals, Kennedy helped undermine its mystique, which may have contributed to declining recruitment and membership.
+In the 1950s, he published a bestselling book, The Klan Unmasked, further discussing his experiences with the Klan.

-Historiography of the second Klan

-The historiography of the second Klan of the 1920s has changed over time.
-Early histories were based on mainstream sources of the time, but since the late 20th century, other histories have been written drawing from records and analysis of members of the chapters in social histories.
+The historiography of the second Ku Klux Klan of the 1920s has evolved significantly over time.
+Early accounts relied primarily on contemporary mainstream sources, but from the late 20th century onward, historians increasingly drew on internal records and local chapter materials to produce social histories that analyze the movement's membership, community roots, and political influence.
+Historian Craig Fox argues that the second Klan "exercised a particularly compelling allure, its pull reflected in its sheer numerical popularity in towns and cities nationwide", suggesting that "unlike its historical namesakes, the organization involved largely ordinary citizens, from all walks of life" and "dwarfed all other Klan movements".
+Similarly, Thomas Pegram contends that "many joined the Klan for fraternal and social reasons or to pursue local political issues", reflecting an "intensified expression of widely shared civic and moral values...threatened by dramatic culture change in the aftermath of World War I."